djanowski/cutest/README.markdown

     $ cutest -r test/helper.rb test/*_test.rb

 If you want to check which version you are running, try the `-v` flag.

+If you want to require ruby-debug, use the `--debug` flag.

 Installation
 ------------